 We have all experienced anxiety, a dry mouth, clammy hands and heart beating loudly.
 Anxiety is a natural response that keeps us safe and helps solve everyday problems – before an exam, dealing with a work deadline or an important meeting.
 Anxiety is not a personal weakness, a character flaw and has nothing to do with a “poor” upbringing.
 One in four of us will have a mental health issue at some time in our life, over 90% recover and go on to lead productive, fulfilled lives.

-Our ability to cope with every day anxiety depends on our personal resilience and events happening in our life at the time.
-Low resilience and high stress loads reduces our ability to cope with anxiety.
-Being tired and over loaded (with work, family and community responsibilities, etc) lowers our resilience.
+Our ability to cope with everyday anxiety depends on our personal resilience and events happening in our life at the time.
+Low resilience and high-stress loads reduce our ability to cope with anxiety.
+Being tired and overloaded (with work, family and community responsibilities, etc) lowers our resilience.

 Anxiety becomes a disorder when it takes over our lives affecting us at home, at work and socially; it is more severe and longer lasting and has an impact on our family too.
 Anxiety disorders are a serious mental illness in which worry and fear dominate.
-There are a number of anxiety disorders including generalised anxiety disorder, panic disorder (panic attacks), phobias, acute stress disorder, post-traumatic stress disorder, obsessive compulsive disorder and mixed anxiety and depression.
+There are a number of anxiety disorders including generalized anxiety disorder, panic disorder (panic attacks), phobias, acute stress disorder, post-traumatic stress disorder, obsessive-compulsive disorder and mixed anxiety and depression.

 To treat anxiety disorders it is important to eliminate certain medical conditions, the side effects of certain prescription drugs and non-prescription or illegal drugs.
 A visit to your GP is an important starting point.
 Talking therapies and medication may also be appropriate.
 There is also a wide range of self-help therapies that can be explored to support those prescribed or recommended by the medical professional.

 To learn more about mental health first aid courses please contact me